 As I said, we have already agreed on a strong vision for what the ICN will aim for in its second decade.
 My every effort will be directed towards helping realize that vision.
-But it would obviously be unrealistic to strive for everything at once - there is a reason we labeled the document the vision for the second decade.
+But it would obviously be unrealistic to strive for everything at once.